Zoe Cochlin

 Do you offer free consultations?

-Also yes!
-In addition to communicating through email, you can schedule a free 30-minute consultation to discuss your project and my services.
-I conduct consultations over Microsoft Teams.
+Yes!
+In addition to communicating through email, you can schedule a free pre-edit consultation to discuss your project and my services, and my line editing and developmental services include post-edit consultations as well.

 What if voice/video chat doesn't work for me?

-Real-time consultations can be replaced by email communication and/or text-based questionnaires and follow-up documents.
+If needed, real-time consultations can be replaced by text-based questionnaires.
 We can discuss what works best for you via email.

 How do I schedule editing with you?